 - Jogging the robot using all coordinate systems

 - Checking TCP calibration

 This course consists of classroom lectures, demonstrations, discussions and hands-on practice exercises.
 Covered topics are related to real-world examples and applications.
 To create an interactive and enhanced learning environment, class size is limited to 12.
 To perform the hands-on practice exercises, students are typically assigned 2 to a pendant at Yaskawa Academy.

 Students receive a course outline, objectives, and a manual, which details specific topics covered in the class.
 Students are urged to take notes, participate in discussions, and inquire about specific operating issues.

 Training class schedules are subject to be changed without notice, based on instructor availability.
 All Training classes are held in the Miamisburg, OH Training Facility unless other prior arrangements have been confirmed.

-For the May 2 & 3 class, the DX100 Classroom will be used to deliver the DX200 Operator's training class.
+For the Jan 29 & 30 class, the DX100 Classroom will be used to deliver the DX200 Operator's training class.
 If you have additional questions, please contact us at your earliest convenience via email.
-The DX100 & DX200 Operator's training class are identical to each other from an operator's perspective.
+The DX100 & DX200 Operator's training class are almost identical to each other from an operator's perspective.